Rightanglewrong/PRJ666-Team1-BigBrother/README.md

 ## List of deviations from
 * Ability to deny user messaging was not implemented
 * Progress report templates was cut back on in complexity and availability of options
-* AWS Cognito was replaces with homebrew auth implementation
+* AWS Cognito was replaced with homebrew auth implementation

 ## How To Run
 The application is currently hosted on Heroku for the backend and Vercel for the frontend.